 - Please report any accidents to the Quarter Deck for recording in the accident book.

-- All employees have passed through a security vetting system and carry ID cards with their photograph so they can be recognised by visitors.
+- All staff have passed through a security vetting system and carry ID cards with their photograph so they can be recognised by visitors.

 - HMS Belfast has a Protection of Children and Vulnerable Adults policy in place.